robot-dreams/eop/notes.md

 [DONE] Is it possible to implement height using traverse and a function object?
 When would it be useful to traverse multiple trees concurrently?
 What does it mean for traversal to be "uniform"?
+What do we gain by thinking about "concept schemas"?
+Why doesn't the book make more use of optional parameters?

 ## Definitions